Dalmorton

 Dalmorton is a locality in the Northern Rivers region of New South Wales, Australia.
 There once was a village of the same name, which was associated with gold mining.
 Much of the area of the locality is now reserved as National Parks or State Forests.
-At the 2016 census, the population of Dalmorton was four.
+At the 2021 census, the population of Dalmorton was six.

 Location

 Dalmorton lies on both sides of the Boyd River and the Old Glen Innes Road.
 The old village site lies on the left bank of the Boyd River, around the junction of Chaelundi Road and Old Glenn Innes Road, close to where Chaelundi Road crosses the Boyd River.

-The area now known as Dalmorton lies on the traditional lands of the Baanbay, a group of the Gumbainggir.
+The area now known as Dalmorton lies on the traditional lands of Baanbay people, a group of Gumbainggir.

 History

 Mining

 Gold was found in the valley of the Boyd River (then also known as the Little River), around the future site of Dalmorton in 1871.
 The gold was found in quartz reefs and reef mining dominated the field.
 Initially, several gold reefs were worked, providing work for 600 men.
 By 1877 there was only one rich gold reef—twelve inches thick and with gold visible in the quartz—being worked at Dalmorton and the number of men working had fallen to around 20.
 However, gold mining continued in the wider area around the village well into the 1890s and on a smaller scale after that.
 The last mine in the area closed in 1942.
 There were over one hundred mines—mainly gold but also silver—in the area around Dalmorton.
 There was exploration for gold in the Dalmorton area as late as 1984.